….and the tide has finally turned.

 The most fascinating part of this journey is actually hearing our ancient ancestors speak.
 Even though the astronomical texts encoded in archaic stones have not been translated, sufficient data can be extracted that shows strong evidence for a worldwide migration during the Stone Age.
 There is also evidence that our Stone Age ancestors were aware of time, and most surprising of all they may have divided Earth into time-zones, in a way similar to today’s Mercator maps, but with the neat twist that the map was aligned to the stars.

-Today most people forget that time is calculated by observing the motion of the moon; but for Stone Age people the connection between astronomical bodies and time was very obvious.
+Today most people forget that time is calculated by observing the motion of the moon, but for Stone Age people the connection between astronomical bodies and time was very obvious.
 It thus would be natural for them to include astronomical features directly into a map of the world.

 Though some still question the conclusions made, recently the argument that a civilisation did anciently stretch all round the world and create identical versions of geometrical artwork has been reinforced by a detailed statistical study of ancient Aboriginal artwork.
 And this has been further reinforced by a detailed comparison between European and Australian art.

-Because Australia has spent much of its history isolated from the rest of the world the fact that the same three, or four, angular values are routinely emphasised in both the Lascaux Cave geometrics in France, and ancient Australian geometrics can only be taken as clear evidence that the same culture created both patterns, and as Australian Aborigines became isolated from the rest of the world 50,000 years ago, the astronomical knowledge must clearly predate that time period.
+Because Australia has spent much of its history isolated from the rest of the world the fact that the same three, or four, angular values are routinely emphasized in both the Lascaux Cave geometrics in France, and ancient Australian geometrics can only be taken as clear evidence that the same culture created both patterns, and as Australian Aborigines became isolated from the rest of the world 50,000 years ago, the astronomical knowledge must clearly predate that time period.

 With over 100 archaeological sites and artifacts studied, the concept of a world map and an ancient world language is, in my view, now fully developed.
 In fact I can find no other theory anywhere that can successfully explains so many different archaeological finds, which includes geometrical patterns etched onto pendants, ancient Paleolithic drawings found in French caves, and large archaeological sites aligned to cardinal directions with absolutely no change to the theory.
 It also even explains the Mayan Reset, and also the longitude, and the latitude of many of the world’s oldest most mysterious sites.